devnull-cz/c-prog-lang/modules/home-assignments/dirtree.md

 #solution dirtree.c

 Bonus tasks:
-  - Print also non-leaf nodes via depth first, with each node indented based on its tree depth.
+  - Print also non-leaf nodes via depth first traversal, with each node indented based on its tree depth.
 E.g:

 ```